superduper-io/superduper/docs/content/intro.md

 ### Key Features:

-- **[Integration of AI with your existing data infrastructure](https://docs.superduperdb.com/docs/docs/walkthrough/apply_models):** Integrate any AI models and APIs with your databases in a single scalable deployment without the need for additional pre-processing steps, ETL, or boilerplate code.
+- **[Integration of AI with your existing data infrastructure](https://docs.superduper.io/docs/docs/walkthrough/apply_models):** Integrate any AI models and APIs with your databases in a single scalable deployment without the need for additional pre-processing steps, ETL, or boilerplate code.
-- **[Streaming Inference](https://docs.superduperdb.com/docs/docs/walkthrough/daemonizing_models_with_listeners):** Have your models compute outputs automatically and immediately as new data arrives, keeping your deployment always up-to-date.
+- **[Streaming Inference](https://docs.superduper.io/docs/docs/walkthrough/daemonizing_models_with_listeners):** Have your models compute outputs automatically and immediately as new data arrives, keeping your deployment always up-to-date.
-- **[Scalable Model Training](https://docs.superduperdb.com/docs/docs/walkthrough/training_models):** Train AI models on large, diverse datasets simply by querying your training data.
+- **[Scalable Model Training](https://docs.superduper.io/docs/docs/walkthrough/training_models):** Train AI models on large, diverse datasets simply by querying your training data.
 Ensured optimal performance via in-build computational optimizations.
-- **[Model Chaining](https://docs.superduperdb.com/docs/docs/walkthrough/linking_interdependent_models/)**: Easily set up complex workflows by connecting models and APIs to work together in an interdependent and sequential manner.
+- **[Model Chaining](https://docs.superduper.io/docs/docs/walkthrough/linking_interdependent_models/)**: Easily set up complex workflows by connecting models and APIs to work together in an interdependent and sequential manner.
-- **[Simple, but Extendable Interface](https://docs.superduperdb.com/docs/docs/fundamentals/procedural_vs_declarative_api)**: Add and leverage any function, program, script, or algorithm from the Python ecosystem to enhance your workflows and applications.
-Drill down to any layer of implementation, including the inner workings of your models, while operating SuperDuperDB with simple Python commands.
+- **[Simple, but Extendable Interface](https://docs.superduper.io/docs/docs/fundamentals/procedural_vs_declarative_api)**: Add and leverage any function, program, script, or algorithm from the Python ecosystem to enhance your workflows and applications.
+Drill down to any layer of implementation, including the inner workings of your models, while operating superduper with simple Python commands.
-- **[Difficult Data Types](https://docs.superduperdb.com/docs/docs/walkthrough/encoding_special_data_types/)**: Work directly in your database with images, video, audio, and any type that can be encoded as `bytes` in Python.
+- **[Difficult Data Types](https://docs.superduper.io/docs/docs/walkthrough/encoding_special_data_types/)**: Work directly in your database with images, video, audio, and any type that can be encoded as `bytes` in Python.
-- **[Feature Storing](https://docs.superduperdb.com/docs/docs/walkthrough/encoding_special_data_types):** Turn your database into a centralized repository for storing and managing inputs and outputs of AI models of arbitrary data types, making them available in a structured format and known environment.
+- **[Feature Storing](https://docs.superduper.io/docs/docs/walkthrough/encoding_special_data_types):** Turn your database into a centralized repository for storing and managing inputs and outputs of AI models of arbitrary data types, making them available in a structured format and known environment.
-- **[Vector Search](https://docs.superduperdb.com/docs/docs/walkthrough/vector_search):** No need to duplicate and migrate your data to additional specialized vector databases - turn your existing battle-tested database into a fully-fledged multi-modal vector-search database, including easy generation of vector embeddings and vector indexes of your data with preferred models and APIs.
+- **[Vector Search](https://docs.superduper.io/docs/docs/walkthrough/vector_search):** No need to duplicate and migrate your data to additional specialized vector databases - turn your existing battle-tested database into a fully-fledged multi-modal vector-search database, including easy generation of vector embeddings and vector indexes of your data with preferred models and APIs.